danielmlow/tutorials/virtual_environment.md

 In a terminal, run the following replacing env_name to something meaningful for this project (I recommend short names because you will be typing it a lot):

-`conda create -n env_name python=3.9 pandas numpy scikit-learn seaborn matplotlib jupyterlab`
+`conda create -y -n env_name python=3.10 pandas numpy scikit-learn seaborn matplotlib jupyterlab`

 To use: